Public Forum Debate Format:

 PF Topics & Strategy

 PF topics change monthly.
-Each topic is written as a resolution — a statement the Pro side supports and the Con side opposes.
+Each topic is a resolution: a statement the Pro side supports and the Con side opposes.
+Build evidence around the mechanism, not just the impact.

 Strong topic strategy

-- ✓A tight core thesis (what the round is really about)
+- A tight core thesis (what the round is about)

 Don't collect random quotes.
-Build a few arguments where evidence clearly proves the mechanism: claim → warrant → impact.
+Build arguments where evidence proves the mechanism: claim → warrant → impact.

 Quick prep checklist

-Tip: Most teams win by having better organization and better Summary/FF collapse — not by "knowing more."
+Most teams win with better organization and cleaner Summary/FF collapse, not deeper research.

 Preparation